OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 - If you are testing the add-in on Outlook on the web or mobile devices, in a script debugger (for example, the JScript Debugger that comes with Internet Explorer), look for the **src** attribute of the **script** tag that specifies the location from which scripts are loaded.
 The path should contain a substring **owa/15.0.516.x/owa2/...**, where **15.0.516.x** represents the version of the Exchange Server, such as **15.0.516.2**.

 - Alternatively, you can use the [Office.context.mailbox.diagnostics.hostVersion](/javascript/api/outlook/office.diagnostics#outlook-office-diagnostics-hostversion-member) property to verify the version.
-On Outlook on the web, on mobile devices, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), this property returns the version of the Exchange Server.
+In Outlook on the web, on mobile devices, and in [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), this property returns the version of the Exchange Server.

 - If you can test the add-in on Outlook, you can use the following simple debugging technique that uses the Outlook object model and Visual Basic Editor.